apache/sqoop/docs/src/site/sphinx/ConnectorDevelopment.rst

                                JobConfiguration jobConfiguration,
                                SqoopPartition partition);

-The ``extract`` method extracts data from the data source using the link and job configuration properties and writes it to the ``DataWriter`` (provided by the extractor context) as the default `Intermediate representation`_ .
+The ``extract`` method extracts data from the data source using the link and job configuration properties and writes it to the ``SqoopMapDataWriter`` (provided in the extractor context given to the extract method).
+The ``SqoopMapDataWriter`` has the ``SqoopWritable`` thats holds the data read from the data source in the `Intermediate Data Format representation`_

 Extractors use Writer's provided by the ExtractorContext to send a record through the sqoop system.
 ::